The Bondage Jukebox is a collection of tunes and albums featuring lyrics, either explicit or

 always know where the keys are.
 Also noted: the prisoners and masters in "Hotel California," the ransom in "Life in

-the Fast Lane," the quartet ownership in (Jackson Browne's) "Take It Easy," and the shiny little chains in / on "Those
+the Fast Lane," the quartet ownership in (Jackson Browne's) "Take It Easy," the prisoners in Don Henley's "All She

 Ellen Foley - I've Been Around the Block and Back